Well, I was born a peasant farmer in the Deep South…

 I grew up singing in the choir.
 My father was a lay minister and a mighty preacher.
 He and I did many weddings and funerals together.
 I lost count how many times I sang Amazing Grace.

 As a teen I was in a few bands.
 My first was ‘Butterfly Motion’ a psychedelic pop band with Kevin Ault, Brian Loewen and Wade Cross.
-Brian wrote our songs.
+Wade passed away a year ago.
 Kevin and Brian still gig together.
 I am not ruling out a reunion tour.

-And I loved singing in ‘Joy Unlimited’ a Christian youth chorus directed by Brian “Hoot” Gibson and his wife Nola.
-We remain close friends over those many years.
-Hoot and I play golf on occasion.
-Nola, a talented visual artist, is one of my favorite singers.
+A significant part of my youth was spent singing in ‘Joy Unlimited’ a Christian youth choir directed by Brian “Hoot” Gibson and his wife Nola.
+We have remained close friends over the years.
+Hoot is my mentor.
+He taught me how to write songs.
+He even wrote a musical starring my three kids, with me as the villain.
+Nola, a talented visual artist, is still one of my favorite singers.

 Through university I played solo gigs in pubs around town.
 Then it all stopped for a while.
 I graduated from UBC with a BComm in Marketing and got married, had three kids, got into industrial sales, coached softball, became President of the CMHDS (Canadian Materials Handling & Distribution Society) and generally focused on life stuff until the children got old enough that they don’t need me as much…

-Now, with my bandmates, The Seabillys have started a new chapter in my musical life.
-You can find out more on The Seabillys website, and find out how to get our first CD – ‘Mariner’s Tale’!
+Now, with my bandmates, The Seabillys I have started a new chapter in my musical life.
+You can find out more on The Seabillys website, including how to get our first CD – ‘Mariner’s Tale’!